Murtaja-Albasti/HolyQuran/CONTRIBUTING.md

 - Stay Respectful: Maintain a respectful tone when interacting with other contributors.

 ## Issues & Suggestions 🐛
-If you find a bug or have a suggestion, feel free to open an issue here.
+If you find a bug or have a suggestion, feel free to open an issue [here](https://github.com/Murtaja-Albasti/HolyQuran/issues).
 Make sure to include a detailed description.

+##Need Help? 🤔
+Feel free to reach out via email or open a discussion in the repository.

+##Thank you for making Quran Explorer better for everyone! 💖